rick-2003/whatsapp_management/docs/supabase-setup.md

 # Supabase Database Setup

-This guide will help you set up the Supabase database for the FUTURE MINDS Groups Management System.
+This guide will help you set up the Supabase database for the Student Community Groups Management System.

 ## 1. Create Supabase Project